express-in-code-game/excode-design/README.md

     - later would be awesome to create a new type of volunteer cluster (cloud), so that computers can be volunterily added and system could run decentralized
         - a global decentralized app on web 3.0 IPFS ..
     - when the system is global
-        - there will be official non-commercial tornament system (seasons, points, seasonal grand finals etc.), so we can enjoy high qulaity pure competetion on a global scale
-        - torunaments within the official system will be featured first and taged accordingly
-        - elsewise users will be able to create their own tournaments
+        - tournaments are up for people, users will be able to create their own tournaments, everyone equal, like on github
+        - there also will be a global money-free league, like tennis ATP-tour, where players compete for world championship title
 - there are already lots and lots of games based on this idea, plus some more specialized (analogous to e-sports you might say) events, like ICFP and similar ones.
 How exactly is this different?
     - please, share a link to such games!
     - for example